CSA-OCP-GER/azure-developer-college/day2/challenges/challenge-bo-2.md

 - press **F1** and choose **"Tasks: Run Task"**
 - select **day2publishScmResources**
 - outputs of the build will be placed in **day2/apps/dotnetcore/Scm.Resources/Adc.Scm.Resources.Api/publish**
-- choose that folder when "right-click-deploying" from the Azure Tools / AppService extension (via "Browse...")
+- choose that folder when "right-click-deploying" from the **Azure Tools / AppService** extension (via "Browse...")

 Time for testing!

 ## Test with you local Single Page Application ##

-When everything has been deployed to  Azure, open the **settings.js** file of your SPA (folder *day2/apps/frontend/scmfe/public/settings*) and adjust the **resourcesEndpoint** property (also make sure, that **endpoint** points to the API in Azure).
-Enter the value of your newly deployed API for it, e.g. https://scmimageresource.azurewebsites.net/.
+When everything has been deployed to Azure, open the **settings.js** file of your SPA (folder *day2/apps/frontend/scmfe/public/settings*) and adjust the **resourcesEndpoint** property (also make sure, that **endpoint** points to the Contacts API in Azure).
+Enter the value of your newly deployed Resources API for it, e.g. https://scmimageresource.azurewebsites.net/.

 Switch to the "Debug" view and start the Single Page Application (dropdown: **Day2 - Launch Frontend**).